-The Environmental, Health, and Safety (EHS) Guidelines are technical reference documents with general and industry-specific examples of Good International Industry Practice (GIIP).
+The Environmental, Health, and Safety (EHS) Guidelines are technical reference documents with general and industry-specific examples of Good International Industry Practice (GIIP), as defined in ESS3.
 The EHS Guidelines contain the performance levels and measures that are normally acceptable to IFC and that are generally considered achievable in new facilities at reasonable costs by existing technology.
-For World Bank-funded projects, application of the EHS Guidelines to existing facilities may involve the establishment of site-specific targets with an appropriate timetable for achieving them.
-The environmental assessment process may recommend alternative (higher or lower) levels or measures, which, if acceptable to IFC/World Bank, become project- or site-specific requirements.
+For World Bank funded projects, application of the EHS Guidelines to existing facilities may involve the establishment of site-specific targets with an appropriate timetable for achieving them.
+The environmental assessment process may recommend alternative (higher or lower) levels or measures, which, if acceptable to IFC/World Bank, becomes project- or site-specific requirements.
 The World Bank Group EHS Guidelines for Water and Sanitation are relevant for this project.

 b.
-World Bank Good Practise Note: Addressing Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH) in Investment Project Financing involving Major Civil Works
+World Bank Good Practice Note: Addressing Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH) in Investment Project Financing involving Major Civil Works

-The Good Practice Note operationalizes and discusses the scope, prevention, minimization and mitigation measures for Gender-based Violence risks that are associated with Bank Investment Project Financing.
-It covers Sexual Exploitation and Abuse (SEA)-exploitation of a vulnerable position differential power or trust for sexual favours and actual or threatened sexual intrusion, Work Place Sexual Harassment (SH) in the form of unwanted sexual advances, requests for sexual favours and sexual physical contact as well as human trafficking (Sexual slavery, coerced transactional sex, illegal transaction people movement.
+The Good Practice Note operationalises and discusses the scope, prevention, minimization and mitigation measures for Gender based Violence risks that are associated with Bank Investment Project Financing.
+It covers Sexual Exploitation and Abuse (SEA)-exploitation of a vulnerable position differential power or trust for sexual favours and actual or threatened sexual intrusion, Work Place Sexual Harassment (SH) in the form of unwanted sexual advances, request for sexual favours and sexual physical contact as well as human trafficking (Sexual slavery, coerced transactional sex, illegal transaction people movement.
 Also presented in the guidance note are non-SEA issues-physical assault, psychological and physical abuse, denial of physical services and resources together with intimate partner violence.
-In responding to project-related GBV/SEA/SH risks, the document proposes adaptable survivor-centred as well as risk and evidence-based approaches that emphasize prevention and risk minimization-especially risks that harm girls and women.
+In responding to project related GBV/SEA/SH risks, the document proposes adaptable survivor-centred as well as risk and evidence based approaches that emphasize prevention and risk minimization-especially risks that harm girls and women.
 It also alludes to the importance of building on local knowledge through stakeholder engagement and continuous monitoring and learning.

 Strategies to be implemented by various actors throughout the project cycle to identify GBV/SEA/SH risks on bank-financed projects include risk mapping, assessment and stakeholder consultation.
-Mitigation and minimizing measures such as the use of Codes of Conducts, GBV Service Providers and Environmental and Social Management Plans in addition, capacity assessment is discussed in the document.
-The guidance note also layouts monitoring and evaluation requirements and stresses the need for sensitization and capacity building for stakeholders.
+Mitigation and minimizing measures such as the use of Codes of Conducts, GBV Service Providers and Environmental and Social Management Plans in addition capacity assessment are discussed in the document.
+The guidance notes also layouts monitoring and evaluation requirements and stresses the need for sensitization and capacity building for stakeholders.

 c.
-ESF/Safeguards Interim Note: Covid-19 Considerations in Construction/Civil Works Projects

-This interim note emphasizes the importance of careful scenario planning, clear procedures and protocols, management systems, effective communication and coordination and the need for high levels of responsiveness in a changing environment due to the COVID-19 pandemic.
-It recommends assessing the current situation of projects, putting in place mitigation measures to avoid or minimize the chances of infection (Coronavirus) and planning what to do, if either project workers become infected or the workforce including workers from proximate communities are affected by COVID-19.
-The recommendation in this interim note covers cleaning and waste disposal, medical services and general hygiene for the workforce together with the management of site entry and exit points, work practices and medical supplies for site workers.
-There are also recommendations to ensure continuity in the supply of materials and project activities amidst disruption of supply chains because of COVID-19.
-The interim note is useful for both project implementation unit (PIU) staff, Project Consultants and Contractors.
+ESF/Safeguards Interim Note: Covid-19 Considerations in Construction/Civil Works Projects recommends assessing current situation of projects, putting in place mitigation measures to avoid or minimize the chances of infection (Corona virus) and planning what to do, if either project workers become infected or the work force including workers from proximate communities are affected by COVID-19.
+The recommendation in this interim note covers cleaning and waste disposal, medical services and general hygiene for the workforce together with management of site entry and exit points, work practices and medical supplies for site workers.
+There are also recommendations to ensure continuity in supply of materials and project activities amidst disruption supply chains because of COVID-19.
+The interim note is useful for both PIU staff and Project Consultants and Contractors.